LaravelArab/docs/passport.md

 This Passport middleware will attach a `laravel_token` cookie to your outgoing responses.
 This cookie contains an encrypted JWT that Passport will use to authenticate API requests from your JavaScript application.
 Now, you may make requests to your application's API without explicitly passing an access token:

-    axios.get('/user')
+    this.$http.get('/user')
         .then(response => {
             console.log(response.data);
         });

-When using this method of authentication, Axios will automatically send the `X-CSRF-TOKEN` header.
-In addition, the default Laravel JavaScript scaffolding instructs Axios to send the `X-Requested-With` header:
+When using this method of authentication, you will need to send the CSRF token with every request via the `X-CSRF-TOKEN` header.
+Laravel will automatically send this header if you are using the default [Vue](https://vuejs.org) configuration that is included with the framework:

-    window.axios.defaults.headers.common = {
-        'X-Requested-With': 'XMLHttpRequest',
-    };
+    Vue.http.interceptors.push((request, next) => {
+        request.headers.set('X-CSRF-TOKEN', Laravel.csrfToken);

+        next();
+    });

-> {note} If you are using a different JavaScript framework, you should make sure it is configured to send the `X-CSRF-TOKEN` and `X-Requested-With` headers with every outgoing request.
+> {note} If you are using a different JavaScript framework, you should make sure it is configured to send this header with every outgoing request.

 <a name="events"></a>